 After you’ve selected the file (you may have to change the Enable dropdown to All readable documents), you’ll see the full text in your Microsoft Word document.

 Import Text from a Web Page

 If you want to keep an updated copy of a web page in a Microsoft Word document, you can do that too!
 Let’s say I want to an online text file containing A Tale of Two Cities in my document.
 I’ll use the same INCLUDETEXT field, but instead of using a local path, I’ll use the URL:

 Updating the field brings the entire book into my document.

 You’ll get the best results with a text-heavy website.
 You can see what happens when I try to use INCLUDETEXT to bring in MakeUseof’s home page:

 If you have a need for importing the updated text from a website into your document, this is definitely worth playing around with.
 You might have to experiment a bit, but it could potentially be a very useful tool.

-We’ve covered eight different things you can import into Word here — but there are probably more options out there.
-What have you imported into Word?
-Share the most useful things you’ve been able to import, so we can all help each other save some time by becoming Word masters!
+We’ve covered eight different things you can import into Microsoft Word here — but there are probably more options out there.
+What have you imported into Microsoft Word?
+Share the most useful things you’ve been able to import, so we can all help each other save some time by becoming Word masters !